teraflik/ao-tv-recording-dashboard/docs/using_dashboard.rst

 Monitoring
 ----------
 After deployment of pipeline, the Node needs to be onboarded on the **TV Recording Dashboard**.
-The instructions are at :doc:`onboarding`.
+The instructions are available at :doc:`onboarding`.